Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_cli_false_error_management_rollout_failed.md

-# Known Issue: IUF CLI reports false error that `management-nodes-rollout` failed
+# IUF CLI reports false error that `management-nodes-rollout` failed

-## Problem Description
+## Problem description

 When upgrading master nodes with IUF during the CSM 1.6.0 upgrade, the IUF CLI may say that the master node upgrade failed.
 The specific error is: `The management-nodes-rollout stage failed, but argo must run to the completion of the stage`.